Legal advice for GP practices

 - Practice restructuring

-- Commercial property and construction advice for GP practice expansion
+- Commercial property and construction advice

 - Acting for GP practices in Bath and the South West on retirement and sale of practice

 - Advising association of healthcare professionals on incorporation, LLP agreement and contractual arrangements with Circle Healthcare

 - Acting for a partnership on the acquisition of commercial premises in Bath and a lease-back to a GP Practice with a rent tied to the notional rent.

 - Acting for two GP Practices taking notional rent-linked leases within the same building in Hertfordshire which were granted once the third party developer had completed the conversion and refurbishment project.

 - Acting for three GP Practices taking leases at a major Health Centre in North London from an NHS Trust

 - Acting for two GP Practices taking underleases at a recently constructed “NHS LIFT” development in South London.